 Office: CB 719

-Dr. Siew-Chong TAN is a Professor at the University of Hong Kong, Hong Kong SAR.
+Prof. Siew-Chong TAN is a tenured Full Professor at the University of Hong Kong, Hong Kong SAR.
 He received his B.Eng.
-(Honors) and M.Eng. degree in Electrical Engineering from the National University of Singapore, Singapore, and Ph.D. in Electronic and Information Engineering, specializing in power electronics, from the Hong Kong Polytechnic University, Hong Kong SAR.
+(Honors) and M.Eng. degrees in Electrical Engineering from the National University of Singapore, Singapore, and Ph.D. in Electronic and Information Engineering, specializing in power electronics, from the Hong Kong Polytechnic University, Hong Kong SAR.
 He is Director of Emerging Power Electronics Laboratory and Director of 100 kVA Smart Grid Research Facility at the University of Hong Kong.

 TAN is an active member of IEEE, serving as Associate Editor of IEEE TPEL and reviewer of many IEEE transactions and journals.
 He served as Organizing Committee Co-Chair for IEEE Workshop on Emerging Technologies: Wireless Power, Canada, 2018 and Technical Program Committee Co-Chair for IEEE International Conference on Smart Grid Communications, U.S.A., 2015.
 He had also served as technical committee member and review committee member in several international conferences.
 He is currently Member, Appeal Board Panel under Electricity Ordinance (Chapter 406), The Government of the Hong Kong Special Administrative Region.
-He is a practicing consultant and has worked on projects involving power outages and lithium battery testing, advisory role on LED patent litigations.
+He is a practicing consultant and has worked on projects involving power outages, lithium battery testing, advisory role on LED patent litigations.